Does LH Surge Stay High if Pregnant?

-Tracking the LH surge is a useful way to detect ovulation during your fertility window to maximize efforts when trying to conceive.
+Tracking your menstrual cycle phases is one way to track your ovulation and fertility window when TTC.
+However, tracking the LH surge is also a useful way to detect ovulation during your fertility window to maximize efforts when trying to conceive.
 However, occasionally ovulation tests can give false positive results in conditions including PCOS (polycystic ovarian syndrome) and early pregnancy.
 Why does this happen?

 LH, LH surges, and fertile windows

 LH stands for luteinizing hormone which is a hormone released by your brain that tells your ovaries to release a mature egg.
 After a high estrogen level is detected, A surge in the LH level actually triggers the release of the egg.
 This process of egg release, known as ovulation which takes place between the follicular phase and luteal phase of the menstrual cycle, is significant because it represents a finite window when a woman can conceive.